learnitmyway/learnitmyway/content/post/apollo-server-testing.md

 ## Exercise

+The code snippets in the following exercise have been taken directly from the [source code](https://github.com/learnitmyway/apollo-server-testing-example).

-The app is a simple GraphQL server that can be consumed as follows:
+The app is a simple GraphQL server that can fetch and create movies.

+A client could execute queries on the GraphQL server as follows:

 ```graphql
   query GetMovies {